-1103.2.5 Construction sites.
+Amendment to 2024 International Building Code (IBC) Section 1103.2.5 Submitted by: International Building Code Committee 1103.2.5 Construction sites.
 Structures, sites, and equipment directly associated with the actual processes of construction including, but not limited to, scaffolding, bridging, materials hoists, materials storage, or construction trailers are not required to comply with this chapter.
 The public portions of temporary sales offices/trailers shall be accessible.
 Accessible parking and an accessible route from the accessible parking to the sales office/trailer and throughout the public portions of the office/trailer, including the design center, shall be provided.
-Accessible toilet rooms shall be provided.

-Justification: This is an issue that has caused confusion in the past, so this clarification helps avoid that confusion.

-Approved in previous 2018 Code Adoption process: YES 🗌 NO ACTION TAKEN: 2024 Code Committee Date: 12/18/2024 Approved as submitted D Modified and approved D Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 02/27/2025 Approved as submitted I Modified and approved I Denied No action taken Development Advisory Board (DAB) Date: 04/22/2025 Approved as submitted I Modified and approved I Denied No action taken Transportation, Infrastructure and Planning Subcommittee Date: 05/21/2025 Approved as submitted I Modified and approved I Denied No action taken City Council Action Date: 06/18/2025 Approved as submitted I Modified and approved I Denied No action taken Adopted by City of Phoenix Ordinance G-7397 effective ve August 1, 2025
+Accessible toilet rooms shall be Justification: This is an issue that has caused confusion in the past, so this clarification helps avoid that confusion.
+Cost Impact: No cost impact.
+Approved in previous 2018 Code Adoption process: ☐ YES ☐ NO ACTION TAKEN: 2024 Code Committee Date: 12/18/2024 Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 02/27/2025 ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken Development Advisory Board (DAB) Date: 04/22/2025 Transportation, Infrastructure and Planning Subcommittee Date: ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken City Council Action Date: Approved as submitted Modified and approved Denied No action taken

-Submitted by: Strategic Workgroup on Accessibility

-1104.1 Site arrival points.
+Amendment to 2024 International Building Code (IBC) Section 1104.1 Submitted by: International Building Code Committee 1104.1 Site arrival points.
 At least one accessible route within the site shall be provided from public transportation stops, accessible parking, accessible electric vehicle charging spaces, accessible passenger loading zones, and public streets or sidewalks to the accessible building entrance served.

-Exception: Other than in buildings or facilities containing or serving Type B units, an accessible route shall not be required between site arrival points and the building or facility entrance if the only means of access between them is a vehicular way not providing for pedestrian access.
+Exception: Other than in buildings or facilities containing or serving Type B units , an accessible route shall not be required between site arrival points and the building or facility entrance if the only means of access between them is a vehicular way not providing for pedestrian access.
 Justification: Added accessible electric vehicle charging spaces as site arrival points because these are not necessarily accessible parking spaces; and EV charging spaces are proposed to be identified in the ADA as site arrival points.

-Approved in previous 2018 Code Adoption process: YES  NO ACTION TAKEN: 2024 Code Committee Date: 12/18/24 Approved as submitted D Modified and approved D Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 03/27/2025 Approved as submitted D Modified and approved D Denied No action taken Development Advisory Board (DAB) Date: 04/22/2025 Approved as submitted D Modified and approved D Denied No action taken Transportation, Infrastructure and Planning Subcommittee Date: 05/21/2025 Approved as submitted D Modified and approved D Denied No action taken City Council Action Date: 06/18/2025 Approved as submitted 🗌 Modified and approved 🗌 Denied No action taken Adopted by City of Phoenix Ordinance G-7397 effective August 1, 2025
+Cost Impact: No cost impact.
+Approved in previous 2018 Code Adoption process: ACTION TAKEN: 2024 Code Committee Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 03/27/2025 Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken Transportation, Infrastructure and Planning Subcommittee Date: Approved as submitted Modified and approved Denied No action taken City Council Action Date: ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken